mperham/queso/README.markdown

 Inquiry
 ============

-Inquiry is an engine for Rails 2.3+ which adds the ability to perform "adhoc" queries against the database for any model.
+Inquiry is an engine for Rails 2.3+ which adds a generic search interface for building queries on any model.
+See, for example, Trac''s [generic query interface for tickets](http://trac.edgewall.org/query).

 Installation